hackerschina/cherri/README.md

 ## Deployment

-Cherri is deployable to remotely any hosting service, and even locally.
+Cherri is deployable to remotely any hosting service, and even locally deployable.

 Follow the steps below to deploy.